vforch/vforch.github.io/_posts/2025-07-06-Braincraft-1.markdown

 <a id="footnote-1">1</a> Moreover, an elaborate training algorithm will also strain the available compute budget, reducing the total amount of training data that can be used.

-<a id="footnote-2">2</a> Still, once the ML community set eyes on the ARC challenge, progress was fast, and I think more sooner than later we will find ourselves in a situation where we will be hardpressed to find a purely "cognitive" benchmark machines cannot solve.
+<a id="footnote-2">2</a> Still, once the ML community set eyes on the ARC 1 challenge, progress was fast, and I think rather sooner than later we will find ourselves in a situation where we will be hardpressed to find a purely "cognitive" benchmark machines cannot solve.
 [Our niche is shrinking.](https://youtube.com/watch?v=dNrTrx42DGQ&t=4637)